Liberian ex-warlord Prince Johnson dies aged 72

 “Yes, we lost him this morning.
 He passed away at Hope for Women,” a health clinic, said Wilfred Bangura, a senior official in Prince Johnson’s Movement for Democracy and Reconstruction party.

+Dozens of supporters gathered outside his home upon learning of his death, an AFP correspondent saw.

-The gruesome killing of Doe plunged Liberia into two civil wars that killed around 250,000 people and ravaged Liberia’s economy.
+The gruesome killing of Doe plunged Liberia into two civil wars that resulted in the deaths of around 250,000 people and ravaged Liberia’s economy.

+He was one of eight warlords that a truth and reconciliation committee, set up in 2006, recommended be tried in a special court, but the recommendations were never implemented.

-He was also a leading opponent of the creation of a tribunal that would try civil war-related crimes.
+He was also a leading opponent of the creation of a tribunal to try civil war-related crimes.

-However, he quickly backtracked, claiming that setting up such a court was “looking for trouble for the country”.
+But he quickly backtracked, claiming that creating such a court was “looking for trouble for the country”.

 – Influential –